 Pro tip: You can use Awardco to reward employees in the most effective, streamlined way possible.
 Take advantage of manager-to-peer and peer-to-peer recognitions that reward everyone for hard work immediately.
 These recognitions can give employees points that they can spend on whatever they want (through our integration with Amazon Business), or they can just be a nice note.
 Get the best of both monetary and tangible rewards in one package!

 No matter what industry your business is in or how many employees you have, rewards are a great way to increase motivation and performance.
-With the right reward system in place, you can reward employees for their hard work, their dedication, their sense of humor, and everything else they bring to the office.
+With the right reward system in place, you can reward employees for their hard work, dedication, sense of humor, and everything else they bring to the office.

 If you’re not sure how to set up the best reward program for your company and your culture, never fear; we have an Employee Rewards Guide that can give you more information on the why and the how of rewards in the workplace.